chanshing/anodi/README.md

 ## Analysis of distances

 ### Multipoint histograms
-For each binary image, a histogram of binary patterns so &mdash; called multipoint histograms &mdash; is computed.
+For each binary image, a histogram of binary patterns &mdash; so-called multipoint histograms &mdash; is computed.
 In essence, we count the occurances for each possible pattern within a patch size.
 For instance, there are 16 possible patterns for a 2x2 patch:

 `[[0,0],[0,0]]`,